More Than A Phone keeps survivors of domestic violence connected.

 How does it work?

 TCC employees partner with their community’s domestic violence shelter to put the “MORE” in More Than a Phone.
-Through volunteering opportunities, advocacy and device support, TCC employees enhance the collaboration created by bringing the More Than a Phone program to their local shelter.
+Through volunteering opportunities, advocacy and device support, our employees enhance the collaboration created by bringing the More Than a Phone program to their local shelter.
 Additionally, the domestic violence shelter is invited to educate store employees throughout the year.
-Visit our website to learn more: www.morethanaphone.org.
+Visit www.morethanaphone.org to learn more.

 We take old phones of all conditions.